TheForbiddenAi/JenkinsParser-Kotlin/README.md

 # JenkinsParser-Kotlin
-A kotlin api, that supports java, used to easily parse jenkins javadocs
+A kotlin api, which also supports java, designed to easily parse jenkins javadocs
 ## Documentation

 ### Dependencies